-Designed to resemble the small, high-glaze tiling found in classic underground stations, they are extremely versatile, and can be used with traditional and contemporary decor alike.
-From the number of customer bathroom pictures we've been sent that contain metro tiles, they certainly prove very popular indeed!
+Designed to resemble the small, high-glaze tiling found in classic underground stations, metro tiles are extremely versatile, and can be used with traditional and contemporary decor alike.
+From the number of customer bathroom pictures we've been sent that contain them, they certainly prove very popular indeed!

 Take a look at these 8 creative ways you can arrange your metro tiles: